christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Dynamis.

-A statue from the Bosporan Kingdom, dated to Asander's reign (ca. 47--17 BCE), refers to Asander as the 'Great King of Kings Asandros Philoromaios Soter' (Corpus Inscriptionum Regni Bosporani 30).
+A statue from the Bosporan Kingdom, dated to Asander's reign (ca. 47--17 BCE), refers to Asander as the "Great King of Kings Asandros Philoromaios Soter" (Corpus Inscriptionum Regni Bosporani 30).
 So, he was a 'King of Kings', Soter (savior), and 'The Great'.
 Individually, each of those titles carries significance, but the 'Great King of Kings' title in that inscription stands out because it is a rare title that was